A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 News trading allowed · Only 5 min trading days

-Both firms work well for budget traders and scalpers and day traders.
-Purdia Capital is a stronger fit for swing traders (overnight holding allowed).
+Both firms work well for day traders.
+FundedNext Futures is a stronger fit for budget traders (starting at $79.99).
+Purdia Capital is a stronger fit for scalpers (news trading ok).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate